 6 Basic Steampunk Rules

-- Steampunk is a Victorian-era industrial fashion that has been lifted from the pages of science fiction books about a society run by steam.
+- A Victorian-era industrial fashion that has been lifted from the pages of science fiction books about a society run by steam.

 - Accessorize.
 Create an outfit that delights the senses.
 Although there are rules, this genre can be a mixture of gear, gadgets, and gizmos to create your own unique style.
 Accessories are what makes this style pop.